Plan an intelligent SharePoint intranet

 - Is there a specific audience for a pilot?

-Once you have compiled this information, create a design brief to help map out the user journey of how you want the site to operate.
+After you have compiled this information, create a design brief to help map out the user journey about how you want the site to operate.
 For example:

 |Scenario||Leadership site: One-stop site for employees to hear from company leadership, learn the company's goals, and hear the latest news from customer meetings and industry events.|